isotropics/shutter-agent/README.md

 7. Fill in the required environment variables in .env.
 The necessary variables include:
     - ALL_PARTICIPANTS: The list of all agent wallet addresses.
     - GNOSIS_LEDGER_RPC: Set this to your Tenderly fork Admin RPC URL.
-    - COINGECKO_API_KEY: Obtain an API key from CoinGecko.
     - SAFE_CONTRACT_ADDRESS: The address of your deployed Gnosis Safe.
     - RESET_PAUSE_DURATION: Set the duration for the reset pause (e.g., 10 seconds).
     - RESET_TENDERMINT_AFTER: Set the duration after which Tendermint should be reset (e.g., 10 seconds).
-    - TRANSFER_TARGET_ADDRESS: The target address for transfers.
-    - SUBGRAPH_URL: The Graph subgraph URL for fetching relevant data.
     - MULTI_SEND_CONTRACT_TOKEN_ADDRESS: The address of the multi-send contract token.
-    - TRANSFER_CONTRACT_TOKEN_ADDRESS: The address of the transfer contract token.
     - TOKEN_ADDRESS: The address of the token to be used.( wxdai:0xe91d153e0b41518a2ce8dd3d7944fa863463a97d, weth:0x6A023CCd1ff6F2045C3309768eAd9E68F978f6e1,